CoEDL/wordspinner-post-correction/README.md

 2.1.
 Make a `content` folder in the same place that the `all_audio` and `all_images` folders are.
 2.2.
 Inside the new `content` folder, make another folder named (lowercase) with the dictionary language.
 Repeat for each dictionary that you are building.
 2.3.
-Make a `zips` folder in each language folder, and copy the WordSpinner zip files there.
+Make a `zips` folder in each language folder, and copy the WordSpinner zip files into that folder.

 e.g. for Bilinarra language: